typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-floating-promises.md

 # `no-floating-promises`

-Require Promise-like statements to be handled appropriately.
+Requires Promise-like statements to be handled appropriately.

 A "floating" Promise is one that is created without any code set up to handle any errors it might throw.